Root Canal Treatment in South Vancouver

 What is Root Canal Treatment?

-Root canal treatment (synonymous with endodontic therapy) involves removing the infected or damaged tooth pulp.
+Root canal treatment, offered by a trusted dentist in Vancouver (synonymous with endodontic therapy), involves removing the infected or damaged tooth pulp.
 This innermost part of the tooth is sealed to prevent further infection.
 Nerves, blood vessels, and connective tissue all live in the pulp.
 They risk becoming inflamed or infected due to deep decay or trauma to the tooth.

 Reasons for Root Canal Treatment